junxit/us-congress-bills-115/bill.md

   - **(B)** The number of appeals on any docket maintained under section 7107 of such title, as amended by section 2(t), that are pending.
   - **(C)** The average duration for processing claims and supplemental claims, disaggregated by regional office.
   - **(D)** The average duration for processing requests for higher level review under section 5104B of such title, as added by section 2(g), disaggregated by regional office.
-  - **(E)** The average number of days that appeals are pending on the non-hearing, no-additional evidence option docket of the Board of Veterans' Appeals maintained pursuant to section 7107 of such title, as amended by section 2(t), and any other docket maintained by the Board under such section that prohibits the submittal of additional evidence.
+  - **(E)** The average number of days that appeals are pending on the nonhearing, no-additional evidence option docket of the Board of Veterans' Appeals maintained pursuant to section 7107 of such title, as amended by section 2(t), and any other docket maintained by the Board under such section that prohibits the submittal of additional evidence.
   - **(F)** The average number of days that appeals are pending on dockets maintained under such section in which hearings are requested or submittal of additional evidence is allowed.
   - **(G)** The average number of days that an appeal is pending on any other docket maintained by the Board under such section.
   - **(H)** In the case that the Secretary develops and implements a policy under section 7107(e) of such title, as amended by section 2(t)—